It’s time for some spring cleaning and I’m not talking about your kids’ playroom (although I just did that…and it’s already a mess again!)

 No, I’m talking about cleaning up and maintaining your website!
 Many solopreneurs are doing it all when it comes to their business: sales, customer service, marketing, and part of that marketing and sales is your website.
 But what happens if your website, one of the BIGGEST marketing channels for your business, has a glitch like a broken link or an update that caused some weird formatting.
 Or worse, what if your website gets hacked or goes down entirely.

 I have been working in web design for nearly 15 years so I have seen ALL of these happen.
 Some are more common and thankfully the worse ones (getting hacked and a site going down) are super rare.
 But, there are precautions you can take to improve your chances of having a clean, well maintained, and, well, LIVE website.
 In addition to maintaining your website, I also recommend regularly reviewing and improving your site.
 Your business is constantly growing and evolving and your website should reflect that.
+These are all great questions to ask a web designer!

 So here are the top 5 best practices for maintaining AND improving your website to keep it alive and thriving!